Best practices for creating a data model

 ## Common mistakes and how to avoid them

-Below is an overview of the most common mistakes made when creating a data model and using it - their causes, effects, and how to avoid them.
+Below is an overview of the most common mistakes made when creating and using a data model - their causes, effects, and how to avoid them.

 | Error | Cause | Effect | Solution |